Considerations for Benchmarking Network Performance in Containerized Infrastructures

 1. Introduction

-expanded its benchmarking scope from Physical Network Function (PNF)
+expanded its benchmarking scope from Physical Network Functions

-running on a dedicated hardware system to Network Function
+(PNFs), running on dedicated hardware systems, to Network Function

-guidelines for benchmarking virtual switch which connects VNFs in
+guidelines for benchmarking virtual switches that connect VNFs in the

 Open Platform for NFV (OPNFV).